MaxPleaner/vue-sinatra-boiler/readme.md

 1. First of all, make sure you have at least the current LTS version of Node (right now it's 6.10.0), Ruby 2.3 or newer, and a Unix environment.

-2. Next, clone the repo and change the origin
+2. clone the repo and change the origin to something beloning to you (or fork)

         git clone https://github.com/MaxPleaner/vue-sinatra-boiler
         cd vue-sinatra-boiler